rafssunny/LightTasks/README.md

 - The time of the tasks are removed.

 ## Planned features:
-- Create a menu with RPG character customization, where users can unlock options by leveling up
 - Enable users to delete individual tasks
 - Save checkbox states
 - More improvements, bug fixes, and new mechanics